2024 Odisha Legislative Assembly election: Parties and campaigns

+The role of V. K. Pandian, a former Indian Administrative Service officer and close aide to Chief Minister Naveen Patnaik, became a subject of political debate during the campaign.
+After resigning from the civil service in 2023, Pandian joined the BJD and assumed a prominent role in the party's campaign activities.
+The BJP alleged that the BJD was preparing Pandian as Patnaik's successor and criticised his influence within the government.
+During the campaign, Prime Minister Narendra Modi alleged irregularities relating to the management of the Jagannath Temple's Ratna Bhandar, remarks widely interpreted as targeting Pandian.
+Pandian rejected the allegations, while Patnaik stated that Pandian was not his political successor.

 Candidates

 Overall 1,283 candidates contested the elections for the 147 seats in the assembly.
 Out of these, 348 candidates (approximately 27%) had declared criminal cases against themselves and 292 (approximately 23%) had serious criminal cases against themselves.
 The Association for Democratic Reforms (ADR) and Odisha Election Watch reported that 66 candidates have declared cases for the crime committed against women, with 4 candidates declaring that they have been charged for rape.
 In their affidavit filed before elections, 10 candidates have declared that they have cases related to murder.
 5 candidates informed in their candidature about cases filed against them related to hate speech.
 Party-wise, the percentages of candidates with criminal cases are: Bharatiya Janata Party (BJP) have ~68%, Indian National Congress (INC) with ~41%, Biju Janata Dal (BJD) have ~31%, and the Aam Aadmi Party (AAP) is with ~17.

 As per the affidavits, 412 (BJD - 128, BJP - 96, INC- 88, AAP - 11, Others - 89) had declared their family's assets to be worth more than ₹1 crore and average assets were worth ₹2.89 crore.
 Highest assets were declared by Dilip Kumar Ray (BJP, Rourkela seat, ₹313 crore) followed by Sanatan Mahakud (BJD, Champua seat, ₹227 crore) and Subasini Jena (BJD, Basta seat, ₹135 crore).
 Education wise, 652 candidates (approximately 51%) had education of graduate or above and only 2 were illiterate.
 51 candidates had diplomas and 566 contestants had studied classes from 5th to 12th.
 Only 14% of candidates (i.e. 178) were women.
 BJD had been the strong supporter of the Women's Reservation Bill, 2023 and had nominated 34 women candidates (approximately 23%) out of 147 and majority of these were from political families.
 BJP provided tickets to 10 women candidates.